-Promotes the organization’s and center’s philosophy, objectives, and goals.
+Promotes the organization’s and center’s philosophy and objectives

 Able to lift fifty (50) pounds

-Must be in good health and able to pass a doctor’s physical exam
+Must be in good health and able to pass a physical exam

-Able to meet required state, federal, local and MCCC standards (including, but not limited to fingerprinting clearance, negative TB test, First Aid/CPR), Child Abuse Training (SB1207).
-Requirements, etc.
+Demonstrates the ability to meet required state, federal, local and MCCC standards (including, but not limited to, fingerprinting clearance, negative TB test, First Aid/CPR)

 Other duties as assigned to provide assistance to the Site Manager and Program Director or as directed by the Executive Director.